wrlc-primo-dev/wrlc-primo-devenv/README.md

 ```bash
 docker-compose exec devenv gulp create-package
 ```
 You'll be asked which package you want to build.
 The final product will be placed in the `./packages` directory.
+Note that the container must be running to build the package, so run this command from a different shell than the contiainer is running in.
 ## Troubleshooting

 ### Naming conventions and the spinning diamond graphic